rya-sge/access-denied/_posts/2026-09-15-aztec-noir-contract-code-reuse-without-inheritance.md

 **Noir has no inheritance.** It is a Rust-like language: structs, `impl` blocks, traits, generics, modules and crates.
 There is no `is`, no `super`, no virtual dispatch.
 Code is shared the way Rust shares it, by calling functions and implementing traits, never by extending a type.

 **An Aztec contract is one module in one file.** The `#[aztec]` macro is applied to a `pub contract Name { … }` block.
-It walks the functions in that block, generates the entry-point plumbing for each `#[external(...)]` function (private context setup, public context setup, the kernel interface), computes the function selectors, builds the `Name::at(address)` interface other contracts use, and emits the artifact.
+It walks the functions in that block and, for each `#[external(...)]` function, generates the wrapper that makes it callable: the code that builds the `PrivateContext` or `PublicContext` from the call inputs, checks initialization, hashes the arguments and returns the kernel inputs.
+It then computes the function selectors, builds the `Name::at(address)` interface other contracts use, and emits the artifact.
 It only looks inside the block.
 The [contract structure documentation](https://docs.aztec.network/developers/docs/aztec-nr/framework-description/contract_structure) states the limitation and its scope: all `#[external]` functions "must be defined directly inside the `contract` block, that is, in the same file", while "it is possible to define `#[internal]` and helper functions in `mod`s in other files".

 Together they rule out the Solidity pattern in both of its forms.
 You cannot inherit a base token because there is no inheritance, and you cannot import a base token's entry points because the macro would not see them.
 What remains is composition: the contract block declares its entry points, and everything those entry points *do* can live elsewhere.